Skip to content

 WARNING

-Because of the underlying logic, the return value of the async function you define is meaningless!
+Due to underlying implementation details, the return value of async functions is meaningless!

-Although the TypeScript type requires you to return a value, it is not actually used.
+Although TypeScript types require you to return a value, it is not actually used.

 ts